I fell in love with Florence at the age of 10 and have travelled widely since, but somehow I always return to this most magical of cities.

-I was in the heart of Florence’s shopping district when the sound of music called me outside; a parade was passing, everyone deck in medieval finery and carrying flags.
-I could hear the music for the next hour as they would their way through the streets.
+I was in the heart of Florence’s shopping district when the sound of music called me outside; a parade was passing, everyone decked out in medieval finery and carrying flags.
+I could hear the music for the next hour as they wound their way through the streets.

 Such is Florence.

 4. Enjoy the View at the Piazzala Michelangelo

 A short bus trip, or a steep walk, leads to the Piazzale Michelangelo.
 From here is the classic panorama over Florence.
 Bridges arch gracefully over the Arno, and the Duomo and Baptistry dominate the skyline.
 In the distance, small towns dot the hills surrounding Florence.

 The square is crowded not only with tourists, but with buskers and markets stalls.
 No matter how crowded, it always feels a happy place.
 Jazz fills the air from nearby cafes, and there is always a place to buy a gelato, or to sit and sip on a prosecco and enjoy the view.